-ENG 111 English Language I 3 credits
+ESL 111 English Language I

 This course is intended for students who need a systematic introduction to English grammar and writing conventions.
 By the end of the course, students will be expected to have learned to recognize and write a coherent paragraph and a short essay.
 Admission to this course will be based on placement/diagnostic test scores.